-As a classroom teacher for more than 30 years, Reg Weaver saw up close the toll poverty takes on students.
-He saw students without coats in the dead of winter.
-He saw students who showed up for class hungry.
-He saw students without basic school supplies, not even a pencil, and the impact that it had on their education.
-What's more, Reg Weaver was famous for dipping into his own pocket to buy a student a winter coat, a meal, or supplies.
-He also visited poor students' homes to ensure that their families understood someone cared.
-And when Reg Weaver was President of the Illinois Education Association- NEA, and then President of NEA, he kept the spotlight fixed on the plight of poor students.
+As a classroom teacher for more than 30 years, Reg Weaver saw the toll poverty takes on students.
+He saw poverty's negative impact on student learning.
+Reg Weaver was famous for dipping into his own pocket to buy a student a winter coat, a meal, or supplies.
+And when Reg Weaver became President of NEA, he kept the spotlight fixed on the plight of poor students.